Help (2010 film): Plot

 Carol has an encounter with the ghost and flees but is hit by a truck and dies.
 At the funeral, Aditya senses that Pia's life is in danger and tells Vic.
 After encountering the ghost himself, Vic seeks Aditya for help.
-He searches the attic and finds the doll that was buried with Dia, a video cassette, Susan's diaries and some extremely morbid paintings by Susan, featuring images of suicide and inner turmoil.
-Vic visits the mental asylum and the janitor there tells him that Susan wasn't insane but in fact possessed by an evil spirit.
+He searches the attic and finds the doll that was buried with Dia, a video cassette, Susan's diaries, and some extremely morbid paintings by Susan, featuring images of suicide and inner turmoil.
+Vic visits the mental asylum, and the janitor there tells him that Susan wasn't insane but in fact possessed by an evil spirit.

 Vic and Aditya watch the video cassette, which shows Pia drowning Dia before giving the camera an evil smile.
 However, they suspect the clip only shows half the truth.
 After repeated viewings of the video, Aditya realises Susan was already possessed even before Dia's death.
-He also notices the reflection of a third girl in the mirror: it cannot be Pia, as she is the one videotaping and it is not Dia, who is in front of the camera.
+He also notices the reflection of a third girl in the mirror: it cannot be Pia, as she is the one videotaping, and it is not Dia, who is in front of the camera.
 It is the spirit, meaning Pia was not the one who killed her, and that through her uncovered doll, Dia was trying to send them a message about her true murderer.

 Vic discovers that the women in Susan's family become possessed when pregnant.
 A possessed Pia kills Joe.
 It is revealed that Susan was pregnant with triplets.
 Dia and Pia came out fine, but there were major complications with the third child, and Joe had to take the decision to save Susan over the child.
 After realising it is the triplet's spirit taking revenge against the family, Vic and Aditya try to destroy the spirit.
-Aditya is killed and but Vic manages to trap the spirit in the other realm.
+Aditya is killed, but Vic manages to trap the spirit in the other realm.

 7 months later, Pia delivers a baby girl.
 However, while Pia sleeps, the baby is seen squirming and writhing; its eyes suddenly go blank like the spirit's, implying the spirit is now in the baby.